On the convex formulations of robust Markov decision processes: A conic reformulation based on convex conjugates

-In this section, we apply our convex formulation from Theorem~\ref{th:equivalence-programs-v-x} to the case of polyhedral uncertainty sets.
-In particular, we describe a simpler convex formulation, making use of the following assumption. \begin{assumption} $\U$ is sa-rectangular and for all $(s,a) \in \X \times \A$, we have
+In this section, we provide a reformulation of the optimization problem ~\eqref{eq:convex-formulation-regularized-RMDP} for the case of convex compact sa-rectangular uncertainty sets described by finitely many convex constraints.
+In the rest of the paper, we use $m \in \N$ for the number of constraints.
+In particular, we make the following assumption. \jgc{ \begin{assumption} The set $\U$ is sa-rectangular and there exists $m \in \N$ such that for all $(s,a) \in \X \times \A$, there exist some proper closed convex functions $g_{sa,1},...,g_{sa,m}\colon \R^{\X} \rightarrow \R \cup \{+\infty\}$ such that